 On February 1, 1462, German Benedictine abbot and polymath Johannes Trithemius was born.
 Trithemius was active in the German Renaissance as a lexicographer, chronicler, cryptographer, and occultist.
-He had considerable influence on the development of early modern and modern occultism.
+He had considerable influence on the development of early modern cryptography and modern occultism.
 However,

 “Speak of things public to the public, but of things lofty and secret only to the loftiest and most private of your friends.
 Hay to the ox and sugar to the parrot.”